spring/spring/game/AI/AAI/AAI ReadMe.txt

 		- Different instances of AAI now share several kind of map information (saves ram space) and do not expand to sectors occupied by allied AAIs anymore

+		- Added DONT_BUILD keyword to mod cfg files, it works like SCOUTS or ATTACKERS, units listed after DONT_BUILD will 		  not be build by AAI in any case (and will not been taken into account for internal statistics)

 		- Added ATTACKERS keyword to mod cfg file to force AAI to use specified units as combat units despite all other capabilities of the unit (e.g. buildoptions)  (implemented by Yuritch)